Carolina Hidalgo Herrera

-Carolina Hidalgo Herrera (born 15 October 1982) is a Costa Rican politician from the Citizen Action Party.
-She was Speaker of the Legislative Assembly from 2018 to 2019.
+Carolina Hidalgo Herrera (born 15 October 1982) is a Costa Rican lawyer and politician who served as the 56th President of the Legislative Assembly from 2018 to 2019.
+A member of the Citizens' Action Party, she previously served as Director of Alternative Dispute Resolution at the Ministry of Justice and Peace between 2014 and 2017.

 Political career

-She was a candidate in the 2021 Citizens' Action Party presidential primary, but came in second place.
+She was a candidate in the 2021 Citizens' Action Party presidential primary, but came in second place with 46.2% of the vote.